Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns/cleaner.md

 ### 1. Download

 When you download DNS records, a file called `dns-records.yml` will be created with contains your DNS records.
 If you want a different file name then add `--dns-file` with the name of the file you want.
-It needs to end in either `.yml` or `.yaml`

 ##### Download options